tc39/notes/meetings/2019-10/october-1.md

 ## Test262
-Presenter: Leo Balter (LBR)
+Presenter: Leo Balter (LEO)

-LBR: (presents slides)
+LEO: (presents slides)

-LBR: Oddities #5 questions below
+LEO: Oddities #5 questions below

 WH: How is this possible?
 There needs to be a newline and there isn’t one in the example, right?

-LBR: I was saying we have a specific rule for do while.
+LEO: I was saying we have a specific rule for do while.
 Can you repeat your question?

 JRL: Is there a semi colon being inserted directly before x = 39?